James Hamilton of Finnart: Rise

 The nurse of a child of Marion Boyd is mentioned in the royal accounts in February 1498, when James IV was at Ayr.

 Hamilton was granted the lands of Finnart in 1507 and knighted at a young age in 1511.
 As a child he joined the king's household and was given gifts of boots and shoes.
 In 1513 he was accepted as his father's heir, should his father not have legitimate heirs, which he later did.
 During the winter 1517/18 James was in France and brought back letters from Francis I to Scotland.
 At the end of March 1518 he returned to France with replies concerning the murder of Antoine d'Arces, sieur de la Bastie and his father's actions against the culprits.
 Arran struggled with Regent Albany and James V later in 1526 formally forgave him, Arran, the Earl of Eglinton, Lord Avandale, Hugh Campbell of Loudoun, and others for bearing arms against Albany with 5000 or 6000 men at "Kittycrocehill" by Glasgow.

 In 1520 Hamilton played a part in provoking the "Clear the Causeway" fight with the Earl of Angus in Edinburgh's High Street.
 Hamilton and his father managed to escape from the skirmish by stealing horses and crossing the Nor Loch marshes.
-In September 1526 Hamilton was the murderer of John Stewart, 3rd Earl of Lennox, who had surrendered to the Hamilton side following the Battle of Linlithgow Bridge.
+In September 1526 Hamilton murdered John Stewart, 3rd Earl of Lennox, who had surrendered to the Hamilton side following the Battle of Linlithgow Bridge.
 On 22 October 1526, Hamilton was made Keeper and Captain of Linlithgow Palace with a legal ceremony involving the symbolic presentation of stones and earth followed by his entry to the palace and the closure of the doors behind him.